objectionary/eo-phi-normalizer/site/docs/src/commands/transform.md

 Available options:
   -r,--rules FILE          FILE with user-defined rules.
   -i,--input-file FILE     FILE to read input from.
-You must specify either this
+When FILE is -, read from
-                           option or PROGRAM.
+                           stdin.
+You must specify either this option or PROGRAM.
   PROGRAM                  Program to work with.
   -c,--chain               Output transformation steps.
   -j,--json                Output JSON.